 The workshop

 In addition to seeing a giant Totoro, you can also create your very own at the workshop.
 To participate, you will need to reserve a place prior to your visit via PassMarket.
+Please note that you need to have a Japanese phone number and card to make an account.
 In the case that you are unable to grab a spot, sometimes there are last-minute cancellations on the day, so it’s worth speaking to one of the staff members to check.

 The session costs ¥6,380 and lasts around 60 minutes.
 Even if you’re not the craftiest person, you’ll have a lot of fun making your own plushie.
 With three different Totoros to choose from and a variety of accessories, you can customize your plushie in any way you like.
 You can also opt to make a teddy instead of a Totoro.